yogensia/korean-lady-discord-bot/COMMANDS.md

 KoreanLady is written in NodeJS by [Yogensia](https://www.yogensia.com).

+Some of this bot's architecture is based on documentation from [discordjs.guide](https://discordjs.guide/) & [anidiots.guide](https://anidiots.guide/).

 The name KoreanLady and some of the bot's commands are inspired by [Twitch Streamer Apollolol](https://www.twitch.tv/apollolol)'s community.